 Starting point and finishing point of the tour

-You meet up with your guide to start your free walking tour at the Astronomical clock at the Old Town Square in the centre of Prague.
+You meet up with your guide to start your free walking tour at the Old Town Square in the centre of Prague.
 The details of exactly where to meet our tour guide are printed on your transport voucher.

 The tour ends at the Prague Castle complex close to the Lesser Town metro station ‘Malostranska'.
 You can take the metro or tram back to your hotel if you have not booked our chauffeur.
 Also if you wish, our guide will gladly navigate you back to the centre or another place you might wish to go.

 Do I need to pre-book for the free walking tour?